KohaILS/koha-manual-zh-cn/source/acquisitionspreferences.rst

 Description:

--  This system preference allows you to use the ACQ framework to customize the bibliographic record fields that are shown when ordering from acquisitions
+-  This system preference allows you to use the :ref:`ACQ bibliographic framework <marc-bibliographic-frameworks-label>` to customize the bibliographic record fields that are shown when ordering from acquisitions

+-  Note that this does not affect the item fields (in MARC21, field 952), which are always taken from the ACQ framework regardless of this system preference

 .. _printing-label: